 ″Essentially, it is a competitive response to help us maintain our sales momentum,″ said John Seig, spokesman for No. 2 Ford.

-GM sparked a cut-rate loan and rebate war in August and September, doubling domestic auto sales overnight.
-However, the automaker lost market share during the pricing war with other domestic automakers.
+GM sparked a cut-rate loan and rebate war during August and September, causing domestic auto sales to double overnight.
+The automaker, however, lost market share during the pricing war with other domestic automakers.

 GM has been losing market share to Ford and Chrysler Corp. for more than a year.
-Its dealers have a 110-day backlog of unsold cars compared with the desired level of 60 days, said Arvid Jouppi, an auto industry analyst in Detroit.
+Its dealers have an 110-day backlog of unsold cars compared with the desired level of 60 days, said Arvid Jouppi, an auto industry analyst based in Detroit.

 ″The consumer has again indicated that he or she will not pay the current prices,″ Jouppi said. ″The consumer is dictating to the manufacturer the future of the market.